Professor & Chair of Global Public Health

 To book Devi Sridhar please contact your JLA Agent.

-A leading researcher on the relationship between health and wealth, Devi has extensively examined global policy and respones to healthcare, nutrition and infections.
+A leading researcher on the relationship between health and wealth, Devi has extensively examined global policy and responses to healthcare, nutrition, and infections.
 Having been one of the first to publicly raise the alarm over the risk of an animal-to-human infection travelling from China, she has also been a frequent commentator on government responses to the Covid-19 pandemic.
+Devi has served as a policy advisor for the WHO, UNICEF, UNESCO and the Scottish, UK, and German governments, and co-wrote the academic book Governing Global Health with Chelsea Clinton.